What is Greece famous for? The mention of Greece conjures up images of beautiful Cycladic villages, sumptuous cuisine, and lively traditional dances.

-Gorgeous Skopelos island featured as the real-life setting for Mamma Mia.
+Gorgeous Skopelos island is featured as the real-life setting for Mamma Mia.
 Little Skopelos is the greenest island in the entire Mediterranean and is aptly known as being the “blue-green island”.

 It is characterised by undisturbed virgin beaches, quaint villages, and pristine natural scenery.
-The island capital, Skopelos town, was recognised as a place out outstanding beauty by the former Greek Prime Minister in 1978.
+The island capital, Skopelos town, was recognised as a place of outstanding beauty by the former Greek Prime Minister in 1978.

 The Acropolis & The Parthenon